pradnyagavali/Lex-programs/README.md

 # Lex-programs
-lexical analyzer for C language using lex tool
-Input is given from file
+lexical analyzer for C language using lex tool and Input is given from file